If I haven’t already said this to you yet, Happy New Year!

 Yep, I did.

-The problem with negativity is that it will bring you down if you let it.
+The problem with negativity is that it will bring you down if you let it, and it can spread to others too.

 As a blogger or solopreneur this can affect your output.
-I know this because I’m talking from experience here.
+I know this because I’m talking from experience.

-I know it’s much easier said than done, but really f*ck what others think or say, and focus on what really matters.
+I know it’s much easier said than done, but really f*ck what others think or says, and focus on what really matters, reaching your blogging goals.

 Once again, you have to read this book to really understand what I mean.

 #17.
-Always think of ways of providing incredible value.
+Always think of ways of providing value.

 Here are some suggestions: